Last Updated on September 29, 2022 by Jim Ferri

 For years I’d wanted to take a Cesky Krumlov from Prague day trip whenever I visited the capital.
 I became captivated by this southern Bohemian city, the second-most popular tourist destination in the Czech Republic.

-I’d heard about its beauty, its laid-back southern Bohemian atmosphere, its history, etc., and had even seen it referred to as being “like Prague in miniature.”
+I’d heard about its beauty, its laid-back southern Bohemian atmosphere, its history, etc. I had even seen it referred to as being “like Prague in miniature.”

 It’s a small city, a medieval UNESCO World Heritage Site of winding lanes, cobbled streets, and Renaissance buildings.
-And it’s all authentic medieval since Cesky Krumlov escaped the bombings during World War II.
+And without a doubt it’s all authentic medieval since Cesky Krumlov escaped the bombings during World War II.

-Today the city’s Old Town remains one of those places that’s great for wandering about, aimlessly poking into little shops all along the way.
+Today the city’s Old Town is still one of those places great for wandering about, aimlessly poking into little shops all along the way.

 Arriving in Cesky Krumlov

-It was March, and my wife and I were taking a Cesky Krumlov from Prague day trip, and as we came around a bend we saw the city in the distance.
-It was a fairytale scene with a castle standing above a sea of ochre rooftops and trees.
+It was March, and my wife and I were taking a Cesky Krumlov from Prague day trip.
+A few hours after leaving Prague we came around a bend we saw the city in the distance.
+It was certainly a fairytale scene with a castle standing above a sea of ochre rooftops and trees.

 As the guidebook raves about the city ran through my mind, I couldn’t help but just stare.
 The town almost looked as if it were a movie set.

-Minutes later, when we arrived in the city, we were surprised we could drive our rental through the pedestrian-only streets to our hotel.
-I had booked us at the Hotel Dvořák, which turned out to be comfortable and in a great location in Vnitřní Měst, the inner town with the old town square.
-It was also adjacent to the small bridge that crosses into Latrán, the Old Town with the castle.
+Minutes later, on arrival in the city, we could drive our rental through the pedestrian-only streets to our hotel.
+I had booked us at the Hotel Dvořák, which turned out to be comfortable .
+It was also in a great location in Vnitřní Měst, the inner town with the old town square.
+In addition, it was also adjacent to the small bridge that crosses into Latrán, the Old Town with the castle.

-We were given a permit for the dash, at the cost of about $18, and told to park in the rear.
-We only had a day to spend in Cesky Krumlov, so we dropped our luggage in our room and set off immediately to wander about.
+We were allowed to park at the hotel for about $18, and told to park in the rear.
+Unfortunately, we only had a day to spend in Cesky Krumlov, so we dropped our luggage in our room.
+Immediately we set off to wander about.

 Exiting the Dvořák, we turned left and crossed the little bridge into the Old Town.
 We immediately began our aimless but immensely satisfying walk through the Old Town.

-We just wandered aimlessly about its maze of cobbled streets and alleyways, poking our heads into small shops and antique stores along the way.
-Just about everywhere we walked, we could see the tower of the castle above us, decorated with different designs from its base to its top.
-It was unlike any I’d ever seen before.
+We certainly weren’t in any rush, so we just wandered aimlessly about its maze of cobbled streets and alleyways.
+Along the way we found many small shops and antique stores to drop into.
+And we noticed that ust about everywhere we walked, we could see the tower of the castle above us.

 Cesky Krumlov Castle